learn-co-curriculum/dsc-exploring-and-transforming-json-schemas-lab/README.md

-Notice we still have some duplicates!
+Notice you still have some duplicates!

 ```python